Agility is the ability to adapt quickly and efficiently to change.

-The purpose behind developing agile development methodology was to have agility which was missing in traditional waterfall models, it was waterfall model that inspired agile methodology.
+The purpose behind developing agile development methodology was to have agility, which was missing in traditional waterfall models; it was the waterfall model that inspired agile methodology.

 1. Stable code,

 In agile, there are small time-boxed iterations of 1-3 weeks, and each iteration involves the entire development cycle, including requirements analysis, design, coding, testing, and acceptance testing.

 After this, the working product is demonstrated to the stakeholders.

 The agile team structure is usually cross-functional and self-directed and takes full responsibility for the tasks for a particular iteration.

 Team size is typically small(5-10 people) to make communication and collaboration easier.

 Daily scrum meetings (only 10-15-minute standup meetings) are held to see the team’s progress and any blockers.

 Agile Software Development is a methodology that values flexibility, collaboration, and customer satisfaction.
 It is based on the Agile Manifesto, a set of principles for software development that prioritize individuals and interactions, working software, customer collaboration, and responding to change.